Lapricode/robotic_manipulators_playground_light/README.md

 ## Runnning instructions

 The program can be run in both Windows and Linux.

-Python libraries needed:
+The Python libraries needed are written below:

 - To be installed (using pip for example):
     - roboticstoolbox
     - swift